knpuniversity/symfony2-rest/knpu/episode3/links-via-annotations.md

 has a `nickname` wildcard, so add `"nickname":` and then use the expression `object.getNickname()`.
 That last part is an *expression*, from Symfony's expression language.
-You and I are going to build the system that makes this work, so I'm going to assume that we'll pass a variable called `object` to the expression language that is the `Programmer` objects being serialized.
+You and I are going to build the system that makes this work, so I'm going to assume that we'll pass a variable called `object` to the expression language that is this `Programmer` object being serialized.
 Then, we just call `.getNickname()`.

 Of course, this won't work yet - in fact it'll totally bomb if you try it.
 But it will in a few minutes!